 Many of the leading Parisian cabinetmakers of that time, such as Charles-Guillaume Winckelsen (1812–1871), Henry Dasson (1825–1896) and Alfred-Emmanuel Beurdeley (1847–1919) specialised in copies of Riesener furniture or made their own designs very much in the Riesener style.

-Riesener furniture not only offered eighteenth-century opulence, but also aristocratic associations and an element of European history, which, at best, led directly to the court of Louis XVI and Marie-Antoinette.
+Riesener furniture not only offered 18th-century opulence, but also aristocratic associations and an element of European history, which, at best, led directly to the court of Louis XVI and Marie-Antoinette.

 It is hoped that this will open up the cabinetmaker’s work to a wider and more international audience and help shed light on the extraordinary skills of Riesener and the craftspeople who worked with him.